natenka/pyneng-book-en/docs/source/book/10_useful_functions/zip.rst

-Zip
+zip
 -----------

-``zip()`` function:
+``zip`` function:

 -  sequences are passed to function
--  zip() returns an iterator with tuples in which n-tuple consists of n-elements of sequences that have been passed as arguments
+-  zip returns an iterator with tuples in which n-tuple consists of n-elements of sequences that have been passed as arguments
 -  for example, 10th tuple will contain 10th element of each of passed sequences
 -  if sequences with different lengths have been passed to input, they will all be cut by the shortest sequence
 -  the order of elements is respected

 .. note::
-    Since zip() is an iterator, list() is used to display its contents
+    Since ``zip`` is an iterator, ``list`` is used to display its contents

-Example of using zip():
+Example of using zip:

 .. code:: python